-An easy 40 minute drive north from Kempsey, tucked away in a little corner of Macleay Valley, Grassy Head Holiday Park is nestled under a canopy of shady trees just 200 metres from unspoilt beach, rainforest and river.
-It puts an emphasis on simplicity; facilities include a barbecue area, shared camp kitchen, free wifi, onsite kiosk, laundry and children's playground, and open surrounds, make it the ideal city escape to relax and unwind from the daily grind.
+An easy 40 minute drive north from Kempsey, tucked away in a little corner of Macleay Valley, Grassy Head Holiday Park is nestled under a canopy of shady trees just 20 metres from unspoilt beach, close to rainforest and river.
+It puts an emphasis on simplicity; facilities include a barbecue area, free wifi, onsite kiosk, laundry and children's swing set, and open surrounds, make it the ideal city escape to relax and unwind from the daily grind.

 Here, you can escape from the pressures of the world.
 Relax, unwind and immerse yourself in the serene surrounding beauty.
 There's plenty of tranquil recreational activity opportunities abound.
 Grassy Head Beach, located directly opposite the Holiday Park, is an excellent surfing beach that's patrolled during the summer school holidays.
 It features a right hand beach break abundant with sea life which, on calm days, makes it the perfect spot for snorkelling.
 The southern rocks have the best access and gutters teaming with bream, drummer, flathead, luderick, mulloway, rock blackfish, tailor, trevally and whiting, ensuring fishermen of all skill levels will be sure to hook their catch of the day.

-If you fancy venturing further out, try the bushwalk though Way Way State Forest or hike Mount Tarrahapinni in the Yarriabini National Park, and be rewarded with breathtaking views of the entire Macleay Valley Coast.
+If you fancy venturing further out, try the bushwalk though Way Way State Forest or hike Mount Yarrahapinni in the Yarriabini National Park, and be rewarded with breathtaking views of the entire Macleay Valley Coast.
 A visit to Grassy Head is not complete without a visit to the lookout over Stuarts Point – with views right down to South West Rocks.
-There’s an unpaved walking track from Grassy Head Holiday Park where you’ll see the Macleay River’s past and present river mouth, macadamia nut and avocado farms and the majestic Smoky Cape.
+Why not also try a lovely 6km walking circuit starting at Grassy Head back beach to Stuarts Point that returns along the bike track.